anngroong/podcasts/content/episode/410-benyamin-poghosyan-mpg-poll-russia-azerbaijan-relations-deteriorating-armenia-strategic-geopolitical-balancing-zangezur-corridor.md

 ![Who would you vote for?](/img/episode/410/MPG-Chipolino-slide-13.webp "Who would you vote for?")
 Slide 13: If voting were this Sunday, who'd you vote for?'

-## **Thoughts from the Participants**

-**Hovik:**
-*"70-year-old Artsakh refugee Gharib Babayan video exposes Azeris in central Yerevan celebrating destruction of Artsakh, and gets arrested for 'inciting ethnic hatred.'
-Armenia is an occupied country."*
-**Benyamin:**
-*"Changes in the US precipitating transformation of the post-unipolar world."*

 # Wrap-up